Cian-Chambliss/helpserver/README.md

 ## Release History

+* 1.0.37 Fixed CSS style for TOC so that it is isolated from the page content (ul/li in main page was getting messed up).
 * 1.0.36 Fixed initial selection of TOC (was broken when TOC moved to a top level div)
 * 1.0.35 Added logic to 'diffuse' the id of the the last clicked TOC entry - this is required to prevent scrolling that the browser automatically does when the current page hash is altered.
 * 1.0.34 Use gradient rather than indent to denote level in TOC (results is less space taken up by TOC).